radial/imagebase-spoke/README.md

 Any Spoke container run from this base needs to have certain design principals.
 Check out the documentation [here](https://github.com/radial/docs) for more details.

+## Tunables

+Tunable environment variables; modify at runtime.

+  - **SPOKE_DETACH_MODE**: Bypass hub/wheel checks and run Spoke anyway.
+Useful for debugging and in cases of extreme need for portability for the Spoke container, or, if it truly is a stand-alone container without any need for configuration via the typical hub method of configuration management.
+Your Spoke needs to specifically be created for such a purpose.